MacksEntropy/Flights_Chatbot/README.md

 ## Challenge

-This is a personal challenge to try and complete the challenge presented by PROS at the 2024 Code Red Hackathon in 24 non consecutive hours.
+This is a personal challenge to try and complete the problem presented by PROS at the 2024 Code Red Hackathon in 24 non consecutive hours.

 ## Problem Statement